techypoint/techypoint.github.io/_posts/create-a-website/2020-05-08-create-github-account.md

 <div class="imgCont">
   <img alt="Create Repository Screen" title="Create Repository Screen" src="/assets/img/create-a-website/create-github-account/create_repository_screen.png"/>
 </div>
-In this screen, Enter Repository name in the same format i have filled.
+In this screen, Enter Repository name in the same format we have filled.

   Later, your website can be accessed by this domain name.